mlaursen/react-md/docs/src/shared/readmes/Installation.md

                  react-md
 ```

-Once installed, the compiled versions are accessibile from `react-md/lib` and the
+Once installed, the components can be accessed by `react-md` or `react-md/lib` and the styles from `react-md/src/scss/_react-md.scss`.
-uncompiled are in `react-md/src/js`.

 ### Fonts
 The [Roboto font](https://www.google.com/fonts/specimen/Roboto) and